The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Methodology

 \section{Methodology}

 We use a difference-in-difference methodology to estimate the relationship between local lockdowns and daily consumption.
+The use and challenges of difference-in-differences to estimate causal effects in COVID-19 is summarized in \cite{goodman2020using}.
 Our estimates provide a description of the evolution of COVID-19 cases and consumer spending pre- and post-lockdown on lockdown affected cities and comparison areas.
 We do not interpret our estimates as showing causal relationships - our comparison cities are not perfect counterfactuals for the evolution of COVID-19 cases or consumer spending in the absence of a lockdown.